zvictor/brainyduck/README.md

 **What else?**

-1. Faugra supports [imports in the graph schemas](https://github.com/ardatan/graphql-import) so your codebase can embrace [modularization](examples/modularized).
+1. Faugra supports [imports in the graphql schemas](https://www.graphql-tools.com/docs/schema-loading/#using-import-expression) so your codebase can embrace [modularization](examples/modularized).
 2. Isn't basic CRUD enough?
 What about more complex custom resolvers?
 Faugra integrates well with [user-defined functions [UDF]](https://docs.fauna.com/fauna/current/api/graphql/functions), automatically keeping your functions in sync with fauna's backend.

 For more examples, please check our [examples directory](https://github.com/zvictor/faugra/tree/master/examples)